 Writing good articles that rank well in search needn’t be hard.
 Following the simple rules for great content – relevant words, natural language, sticking to your topic and answering the searchers question effectively and efficiently and considering the “intent” of the article – will help you create the content you need to appear higher up in organic rankings.
 Forget about the length and focus on the value you can deliver with each word.

 Tools for creating good SEO content

 Good content offers added value and can be recognised by the fact that no competitor offers the information that you provide.
 Make your content stand out in terms of both your structure, information density and depth.

 Added value is achieved when the user’s related questions are answered, possibly even before they become fixed in his mind or become apparent.

 Being convincing, honest and authentic often makes for engaging content.

-Natuarally there are tools that can help you find the keywords that rank the URLs containing content you might want to create.
-Out own keyword research tutorial is here.
+Naturally there are tools that can help you find the keywords that rank the URLs containing content you might want to create.
+You can find our tutorial on keyword research here.